It’s difficult to focus on recovery when your job is in jeopardy.

 - Any other legal reason

 If any of these conditions are met, there are no laws preventing you from getting fired while on workers’ compensation.
+(If you were terminated due to conditions outside your control, you may even be eligible to receive unemployment as well as workers comp benefits.)

 Legally, however, your employer can’t fire you because you filed for workers’ comp.

 The workers’ comp program was designed to act as a safety net in the event of a serious work related injury.
-But what happens if you’re (legally) fired while on workers’ comp?
+But what happens if you’re (legally) fired while on workers comp?
 Will your safety net disappear?

-Fortunately, even if you are terminated, you are still able to collect workers’ compensation benefits until you have recovered or reached Maximum Medical Improvement (MMI).
+Fortunately, even if you are terminated, you are still able to collect workers compensation benefits until you have recovered or reached Maximum Medical Improvement (MMI).
 (MMI is the point at which further recovery cannot be expected.)

 It is possible for you to continue to receive reimbursement for lost wages if you are laid off, but this does not apply if you were terminated for misconduct.